 Executives Measure AI ROI Using Outcomes Not Tokens

-Business Insider asked four executives at Mistral's AI Summit in Paris how they measure AI return on investment, and none began with token usage.
-Charles Holive, chief AI officer at BNP Paribas CIB, told Business Insider: "We try to go away from vanity metrics - billions of tokens per day."
-Holive said he instead asks, "What did you do, you didn't do before?
-How much faster did you do it?"
-La Banque Postale's Antoine Pichot told Business Insider the bank tracks employee efficiency, customer-service improvements, and value for money.
-Tata Consultancy Services' Amit Kapur emphasised business-performance metrics, and NTT DATA's Sujay Bhattacharya told Business Insider that customers are looking beyond token counts to overall cost and business value.
+At Mistral AI's summit in Paris, Business Insider asked four enterprise executives how they measure AI return on investment, and none started with token usage.
+Charles Holive, chief AI officer at BNP Paribas CIB, said, 'We try to go away from vanity metrics - billions of tokens per day,' and instead asks what teams can now do that they could not before, and how much faster.
+Antoine Pichot of La Banque Postale said the bank tracks employee efficiency, customer service, and value for money.
+Tata Consultancy Services' Amit Kapur emphasized business outcomes over token counts, and NTT DATA's Sujay Bhattacharya said customers increasingly look beyond tokens to total cost and business value.
+The comments reflect a broader shift, also covered by Fortune, away from 'tokenmaxxing' as a proxy for AI value.

 What happened

-Business Insider spoke with four executives about how they measure AI ROI at Mistral's AI Summit in Paris, according to the published report.
-Charles Holive, chief AI officer at BNP Paribas CIB, told Business Insider, "We try to go away from vanity metrics - billions of tokens per day."
-Holive added, "What did you do, you didn't do before?
+Business Insider spoke with four executives at Mistral AI's summit in Paris about how they measure AI ROI, and none led with token usage.
+Charles Holive, chief AI officer at BNP Paribas CIB, told Business Insider, "We try to go away from vanity metrics - billions of tokens per day," adding, "What did you do, you didn't do before?
 How much faster did you do it?"
 Antoine Pichot, director of innovation, digital and data at La Banque Postale, told Business Insider the bank measures whether AI makes employees more efficient, improves customer service, and delivers value for money.
 Amit Kapur, chief AI and transformation officer at Tata Consultancy Services, told Business Insider he focuses on whether AI improves business performance rather than token consumption.
-Sujay Bhattacharya, executive managing director at NTT DATA and a leader working with Mistral AI, told Business Insider that his customers are increasingly looking beyond token counts and focusing on total cost and business value.
+Sujay Bhattacharya, executive managing director at NTT DATA, told Business Insider his customers increasingly look beyond token counts to total cost and business value.

 Industry context

-Companies and enterprise teams have commonly tracked low-level usage metrics such as API calls or token volumes as an early proxy for adoption.
-Industry reporting and the executive comments in Business Insider reflect a shift in public conversation toward outcome-oriented KPIs, where measures tied to productivity, customer outcomes, and cost-per-impact matter more than raw model consumption.
+Enterprise teams have commonly tracked low-level usage metrics such as API calls or token volumes as an early proxy for adoption.
+The executive comments, and related coverage by Fortune on the decline of "tokenmaxxing," reflect a shift toward outcome-oriented KPIs, where productivity, customer outcomes, and cost-per-impact matter more than raw model consumption.

 Editorial analysis - technical context

-For practitioners, moving the conversation from token counts to outcome metrics typically entails instrumenting feature-level telemetry and tying model outputs into business KPIs.
-Observed patterns in similar transitions include building measurement layers that capture latency, error rates, time saved, automation rates, and downstream business metrics such as conversion lift or cost-per-ticket.
-These are implementation challenges familiar to data and ML teams integrating LLMs into workflows.
+For practitioners, moving from token counts to outcome metrics typically entails instrumenting feature-level telemetry and tying model outputs to business KPIs.
+Observed patterns in similar transitions include measurement layers that capture latency, error rates, time saved, automation rates, and downstream business metrics such as conversion lift or cost-per-ticket.
+These are familiar implementation challenges for data and ML teams integrating LLMs into workflows.

 What to watch

-- •Evidence of standardised outcome KPIs for AI within enterprises, such as time-to-decision, resolution time, or revenue-per-employee.
+- •Whether enterprises standardize outcome KPIs for AI, such as time-to-decision, resolution time, or revenue-per-employee.

 - •How engineering and ML teams map model-level metrics (latency, token usage) to business outcomes in dashboards and SLAs.

-- •Vendor and procurement responses: whether contracts, pricing, and tooling shift from token-based models to outcome- or value-based pricing.
+- •Vendor and procurement responses: whether contracts and pricing shift from token-based to outcome- or value-based models.

 For practitioners

-The executives quoted in Business Insider illustrate a pragmatic framing: reporting and instrumentation that tie model outputs to concrete business outcomes make ROI conversations actionable.
-Teams planning evaluation should prioritise defining measurable business outcomes and the telemetry needed to attribute changes to AI interventions.
+The executives quoted by Business Insider illustrate a pragmatic framing: reporting and instrumentation that tie model outputs to concrete business outcomes make ROI conversations actionable.
+Teams planning evaluation should prioritize defining measurable business outcomes and the telemetry needed to attribute changes to AI interventions.

 Scoring Rationale